 Why I choose the IB Diploma?

 I chose the IB Diploma because it provided a broad choice of subjects which included Languages, Maths and Social Science, so it seemed a perfect fit for me.
 I didn’t realise it at the time, but the IB Diploma would develop a number of skills which would later prepare me for life at University.
-The Theory of Knowledge (TOK) and its assignments prepared me for critical thinking and I believe that overall, the IB Diploma gave me an advantage in today’s difficult labour market and helped me to think on different levels and analyse problems from different perspectives.
+The Theory of Knowledge (TOK) and its assignments helped develop my critical thinking and, I believe that overall, the IB Diploma gave me an advantage in today’s difficult employment market and helped me to think on different levels and analyse problems from different perspectives.
 The course wasn’t easy and, with homework deadlines to meet it was sometimes difficult to juggle but, it was all worth it.

 I took French, Economics, Chemistry at Higher Level, and English, Maths and Spanish at Standard Level.

-I studied for my B.Sc.
-Economics at the New College of the Humanities in London where I also was awarded the NCH Diploma for Liberal Arts, for which I took a minor in Politics, courses in Applied Ethics, Science Literacy, Logic and Critical Thinking, and Professional Programme.
-I could not have been happier with my choice of university, as it was so much more than I ever expected: more challenging, more enriching and more satisfying than I thought Higher Education could ever be.
+I studied for my B.Sc. in Economics at the New College of the Humanities (NCH) in London where I also was awarded the NCH Diploma for Liberal Arts, for which I took a minor in Politics, courses in Applied Ethics, Science Literacy, Logic and Critical Thinking, and the Professional Programme.
+I could not have been happier with my choice of university, it exceeded my expectations as it was more challenging, more enriching and more satisfying than I thought Higher Education could ever be.

 Studying for the IB Diploma at Gresham’s and Economics at NCH helped me to wear different hats and juggle different roles at the same time.
-It taught me to deal with challenges both inside and outside the classroom, to work hard and just go for it, however impossible it may seem at times.
+It taught me to deal with challenges both inside and outside of the classroom, to work hard and just go for it, however impossible it may seem at times.
 In my professional life over the past two years, I have faced many challenges but I have just kept going and continued to work hard.